Cancer Biology International Master program

 Written examinations :

-Two hour written exams for each CU of semester 3 which will be anonymously graded (with possibility to answer in English or in French).
-The subjects will call for various forms of scientific reasoning regarding questions related to course content.
+Two hour written exams for each CU of semester 3 (with possibility to answer in English or in French), which will be anonymously graded.
+The questions, which are related to course content, will test the students’ capacities for scientific reasoning.

 Reports and oral presentations:

-Master’s Research Thesis : The report must be sent to the committee for the first week of January (Instructions), the oral presentation is scheduled for the end of January.
+Master’s Research Thesis : The report must be submitted to the committee for the second week of January.
+The oral presentation is scheduled for the end of January

-For each presentation students will prepare slides and will have 10 minutes to present their work followed by 10 minutes of questions.
-The jury will be composed of 10 to 15 scientists reflecting all the thematic fields taught.
+For each presentation, students should prepare slides and will have 10 to 12 minutes to present their work, followed by 10 minutes of questions.